 - When you take your kid to an event with a lot of noise.
 Such as a festival, parade, carnival, (wedding) party, sports events or motor races.

-- When you do DIY chores in your house or garden which produce a lot of noise, such as drilling, grinding or cutting grass.
+- When you do chores at home which produce a lot of noise, such as drilling, grinding, or mowing the lawn

 A lot of babies and toddlers are startled easily by loud noises.
-Hard noises can also hurt the ears of your kids, since their hearing is more sensitive.
 There are also babies who are noticeably prone to becoming overstimulated.
-Hearing protection can be pleasant for these kids and provide some peace.
-Of course, you don’t want to cut off your kids from all noise completely.
-But you can gradually let them get used to it using special hearing protection.
+Hearing protection can calm your child and provide them peace.
+Cutting off all noise is not healthy for your child, but using hearing protection made for them can help them while their hearing is developing.

 Hearing protection for the littlest ones